hexbatch/apple-core/v1/docs/core/step-1-bounds/time-overview.md

 When creating a bounds, it can have 0 , 1 or many time bounds.

-The union of the times is when that attribute is active
+The union of the times is when that token is active.

-Bounds can also have a location part, so that means even if the attribute is at the right time, it also must be at the right place too
+The attribute's time boundary is when it is active.

 Time bounds always exists inside a created bounds

     so a time-bound:
+        user: id
         name: name of the bounds (unique to any bounds owned by the user)
         start: when to apply this bounds, inclusive
         stop: when to stop this bounds, inclusive